snphillips/LED-Candle/README.md

 ```

 - Now we need to rotate the video so it's upside down so that it is oriented properly when assembled.
 This command takes the input file "flame-flicker-grayscale.mp4", applies the transpose filter twice (which rotates the video 90 degrees each time), resulting in a 180-degree rotation, and saves the output as "flame-flicker-rotated.mp4".

 ```
 ffmpeg -i flame-flicker-grayscale.mp4 -vf "transpose=2,transpose=2" flame-flicker-rotated.mp4
 ```

 - Our LED matrix is only 9 pixels by 16 pixels so we need to resize the video to have tiny dimensions of 9x16 using `FFmpeg`.
+This command takes the input file "flame-flicker-rotated.mp4", applies the scale filter with the specified dimensions (9x16 pixels), sets the video codec to libvpx-vp9, specifies a bitrate of 1M, sets the Constant Rate Factor (CRF) to 31 for quality, uses 4 threads for encoding, and saves the output as "flame-flicker-9x16.webm".
+Note that the output file format is changed to .webm since VP9 is not typically used with .mp4 containers.

 ```
 ffmpeg -i flame-flicker-rotated.mp4 -vf "scale=9:16" -c:v libvpx-vp9 -b:v 1M -crf 31 -threads 4 flame-flicker-9x16.webm
 ```

-This command takes the input file "flame-flicker-rotated.mp4", applies the scale filter with the specified dimensions (9x16 pixels), sets the video codec to libvpx-vp9, specifies a bitrate of 1M, sets the Constant Rate Factor (CRF) to 31 for quality, uses 4 threads for encoding, and saves the output as "flame-flicker-9x16.webm".

-Note that the output file format is changed to .webm since VP9 is not typically used with .mp4 containers.

-8) Using the `FFmpeg` library convert video to pngs (30 frames/second).
+- Convert video to pngs (30 frames/second).
+This command takes the input file "flame-flicker-9x16.webm", applies the fps filter to specify 30 frames per second, and saves the output as a series of PNG images with the naming pattern "flicker-frame-001.png", "flicker-frame-002.png", and so on.
+The %03d in the output file name is a placeholder for the frame number, which will be zero-padded to 3 digits (e.g., 001, 002, 003, etc.).

 ```
  ffmpeg -i flame-flicker-9x16.webm -vf fps=30 flicker-frame-%03d.png
 ```

-This command takes the input file "flame-flicker-9x16.webm", applies the fps filter to specify 30 frames per second, and saves the output as a series of PNG images with the naming pattern "flicker-frame-001.png", "flicker-frame-002.png", and so on.

-The %03d in the output file name is a placeholder for the frame number, which will be zero-padded to 3 digits (e.g., 001, 002, 003, etc.).

 - Move the tiny pngs into the folder flame-flicker-source-pngs.